webino/Webino/library/WebinoAppLib/README.md

 # WebinoAppLib - Webino™ Application Core Library

-The Zend Framework 2 request responder.
+The HTTP and CLI request responder.

 ## QuickUse

-The basic concept is to bootstrap the services and to respond to the client request.
+The basic concept is to bootstrap services and to respond to the client request.

     <?php